Today is January 26, 2020 -

 The Passport to Israel program is available from Beth El Synagogue for any full members holding a primary membership with Beth El Synagogue and the Jewish Federation of Omaha.
 We encourage everyone to contribute to this savings plan.
 By putting away a small amount every year, which is then matched by both Beth El Synagogue and the Jewish Federation of Omaha, you guarantee your child the opportunity to go to Israel.
 We encourage our students to go on USY Pilgrimage or any of a variety of Israel programs.
 It is an experience of a lifetime and we hope you won’t miss out on this opportunity.

 Passport to Israel is open to Omaha Jewish youth for funding a future Israel peer program.
-Money deposited, which can begin as early as kindergarten, is matched by the Jewish Federation of Omaha up to $250 per year.
-Matching funds are also available from Beth El Synagogue, Beth Israel Synagogue, and Temple Israel.
-Sign-up available year-round.
+Money deposited, which can begin as early as kindergarten, is matched by both Beth El Synagogue and the Jewish Federation of Omaha to a maximum of $2,000 each.
 This is a risk-free opportunity to grow $2,000 savings into $6,000!

 Eligibility requirements for the grants include (a) applicant must be a resident of the Omaha metropolitan area; (b) applicant, or the applicant’s family, is a donor in good standing to the Annual Campaign of the Jewish Federation of Omaha; (c) applicant agrees to provide – within one month of return from the program – an article and pictures of the experience for publication in the Jewish Press.

 The Jewish Federation of Omaha Jewish Experience Grant